 What is an IRS Tax Audit?

 The IRS is auditing thousands of taxpayers every day.
-Chances are that at some point – especially if you are self-employed, have significant investment losses, have rental real estate or large deductions – you will be subject to an IRS or State Tax Audit.
+The chances are that you will be subject to an IRS or State Tax Audit at some point – especially if you are self-employed, have significant investment losses, have rental real estate, or large deductions.

 An audit is defined as an “official examination and verification of accounts and records, especially of financial accounts.”
 An audit is a potentially complex and invasive process – and you should never go it alone.

 Three IRS Audit Types

 There are three major audit types the IRS uses:

 - Correspondence – The IRS Conducts Audit by Mail

 - Office Audit – You are required to appear at an IRS office